Lycodes esmarkii: Description

 Lycodes esmarkii has a dark uper body with a pale lower body, the two colour areas being sharply demarcated, there are between 4 and 9 irregular, pale bands which vary from simple stripes to more complex shapes.
 A white bar runs across the head and there are two spots above the lobes of the operculum.
 The peritoneum and inside of the mouth are black.
 The elongate body has a depth at the origin of the anal fin of between 11% and 14% of its total length.
 This is a long-tailed eelpout, with the distance from the snout to the origin of the anal fin being equivalent of 36% to 44% of the total length.
 The head is moderate in size being equal to 21% to 25% of the total length.
 The origin of the dorsal fin is over the centre of the pectoral fin, the pectoral fins are rounded and of moderate length.
 There is a double lateral line with a lower branch running near to the anal fin and a branch along the middle of the flank.
 The pores on the head are small and the body has a dense covering of scales.
 The length of the row of teeth on the premaxilla is longer than the row on the palatine.
 This is a large species and has benn recorded as attaining a total length of 102 cm off Iceland.

 Distribution and habitat

-Lycodes esmarkii is found in the North Atlantic Ocean from Virginia to Labrador, as well as Baffin Island, Greenland, Iceland and the Faroe Islands, It is alos found along the Norwegian coast, the southeastern Barents Sea and Svalbard.
+Lycodes esmarkii is found in the North Atlantic Ocean from Virginia to Labrador, as well as Baffin Island, Greenland, Iceland and the Faroe Islands, It is also found along the Norwegian coast, the southeastern Barents Sea and Svalbard.
 It occurs along the Wyville Thomson Ridge as far south as the Shetland Islands and as far south as Stadt in Norway.
-The greater eelpout is a bathdemersal species which occurs at depths between 143 and 1,090 m where the temperature varies between -0.6 and 5.6 °C. It is found on soft substrates.
+The greater eelpout is a bathydemersal species which occurs at depths between 143 and 1,090 m where the temperature varies between -0.6 and 5.6 °C. It is found on soft substrates.